Dr Alan Jamieson

 - Adrián-Martínez S. Detection potential of the KM3NeT detector for high-energy neutrinos from the Fermi bubbles.
 Astroparticle Physics 2013, 42, 7-14.

 - Jeffreys RM, Burke C, Jamieson AJ, Narayanaswamy B, Ruhl HA, Smith KL, Witte U. Feeding preferences of abyssal macrofauna inferred from in situ pulse chase experiments.
-PLOS One 2013, 8(11), e80510.
-In Preparation.
+PLoS ONE 2013, 8(11), e80510.

 - Blanco R, Shields MA, Jamieson AJ.
 Macrofouling of deep-sea instrumentation after three years at 3690 m depth in the Charlie Gibbs Fracture Zone, Mid-Atlantic Ridge, with emphasis on hydroids (Cnidaria: Hydrozoa).
 Deep-Sea Research II 2013, 98, 370-373.